aa21aqb/customer_shopping_behavior_analysis-SQL-Python-PowerBI/README.md

 # Customer Shopping Behavior Analysis

 ## 📌 Project Overview

+This project analyzes customer shopping behavior using a retail dataset to identify purchasing patterns, customer demographics, and product trends.
+The goal is to transform raw transactional data into meaningful insights that can support business decision-making.

-The goal of this project is to simulate a corporate-grade end-to-end data analytics workflow, demonstrating the ability to translate raw data into strategic business intelligence by:
+The project demonstrates a complete data analytics workflow, including data cleaning, exploratory data analysis, SQL-based querying, dashboard visualization, and business reporting.

-✅ Data Preparation,Modeling & Exploratory Data Analysis (Python): Clean and transform the raw dataset for analysis.

-✅ Data Analysis (SQL): Simulate business transactions, and run queries to extract insights on customer segments, loyalty, and purchase drivers.

-✅ Visualization & Insights (Power BI): Build an interactive dashboard that highlights key patterns and trends, enabling stakeholders to make data-driven decisions.

-✅ Report and Presentation: Write a clear project report summarizing your key findings and business recommendations.
-Prepare a presentation that visually communicates insights and actionable recommendations to stakeholders.
+Key analysis tasks include:

+✅ Data exploration and cleaning using Python

+✅ Analytical queries using SQL

+✅ Interactive dashboard creation using Power BI

+✅ Generating a business report and presentation

 ![Project_Workflow](Project_Workflow.png)